DearCM1/South-Island-Recipes/files/green_lentil_salad.md

 [//]: # (remember to give rating and delete the green heart if not a whole-health dish)

-(0.0⭐️) 💚
+(5.0⭐️) 💚

-Short description of recipe and what might go with it
+This salad is actually enjoyable, the lentil hummus base makes it so incredibly moreish.
+The best part about this is that it's a respectable amount of calories with a shining list of good whole-foods and greens.

 ## At A Glance

 🥗 | -
 -- | --
 Serves | 4
-Time | 1 hrs
+Time | 1 hrs 30 mins
 Calories | 598 kcal/serving

 ## What You'll Need